anseki/jquery-plainmodal/README.md

 Default: `false`

 The only one modal window can open in the one window.
 Therefore the [`open`](#open) method is ignored when another modal window is already opened.
 If the [`open`](#open) method of the modal window that is set `true` to `force` is called when another modal window is already opened, another modal window is closed immediately, and the target modal window is opened.
+For example, a parent modal window is opened, and then a child modal window is opened.
+Now, a child modal window is active.
+When a child modal window is closed, a parent modal window is active again.

+### `fixOverlay`

+Type: Boolean
+Default: `false`

+If `true` is specified, the effects for showing and hiding the overlay are avoided.
+For example, this is used to close a modal window and open another modal window, without a screen flickering.
+Note that the overlay stays when the modal window is closed before this option is reset to `false`.

 ### `open`, `close`, `beforeopen`, `beforeclose`